kamranbekirovyz/versionarte/README.md

 <img src="https://raw.githubusercontent.com/kamranbekirovyz/versionarte/main/assets/cover.png" alt="cover_picture" />

 Features can be implemented with versionarte:
-- ✋ Force users to update to the latest version of your app before continuing.
+- ✋ Force users to update to the latest version of your app before continuing
-- 💆🏻‍♂️ Have separate minimum, latest versions and availability status for platforms.
+- 💆🏻‍♂️ Have separate minimum, latest versions and availability status for platforms
-- 🚧 Disable your app for maintenance with custom information text.
+- 🚧 Disable your app for maintenance with custom information text
-- 🆕 Inform users when an optional update is available.
+- 🆕 Inform users when an optional update is available
-- 🔗 Launch the App Store on iOS and Play Store on Android.
+- 🔗 Launch the App Store on iOS and Play Store on Android

 ## 🏁 Getting started

 How this works?
-Call `Versionarte.check` method by providing it a `VersionarteProvider` (an object responsible for fetching the versioning information from a remote service) which in turn returns a `VersionarteResult` (an object containing app's versioning and availability information).
+Call `Versionarte.check` method by providing it a `VersionarteProvider` (an object responsible for fetching the versioning information from a remote service) which returns a `VersionarteResult` (an object containing app's versioning and availability information).

-There are 2 built-in providers, `RemoteConfigVersionarteProvider` and `RestfulVersionarteProvider`, which fetches the versioning information from Firebase Remote Config and RESTful API respectively.
-You can also create your own custom provider by extending the `VersionarteProvider` class.
+There are 2 built-in providers, [RemoteConfigVersionarteProvider](#1-using-firebase-remote-config) and [RestfulVersionarteProvider](#2-using-restful-api), which fetches the versioning information from Firebase Remote Config and RESTful API respectively.
+You can also create your own custom provider by extending the [VersionarteProvider](#3-using-custom-versionarteprovider) class.

-💡 No need to try-catch the `Versionarte.check` method, as it catches all the errors internally and if something goes wrong, an instance of `VersionarteResult` with status `VersionarteStatus.unknown` is returned.
+💡 No need to try-catch the `Versionarte.check` method, as it catches all the errors internally and if something goes wrong, an instance of `VersionarteResult` with status `VersionarteStatus.unknown` is still returned.
 💡 Be sure to check the debug console to see insightful debug-only prints.

 ### 1. Using Firebase Remote Config